Jenkins integration guide

 The URL you use to login to Autify Nexus, for example, https://1234.cloud.autify.com

 The client secret for the API client you created in Autify Nexus.
-See [LINK HERE] for more information.
+See API Documentation for more information.

 Test plan name

-Case-sensitive name of the test plan you want to execute in Jenkins.
-It should be exactly the same as it appears in Autify Nexus.
+The case-sensitive name of the test plan you run in Jenkins.
+It must exactly match what is shown in Autify Nexus.

 The client secret should be stored as a credential in Jenkins.